Spiritual Union With God

 Balanced Spirituality

-A divine spiritual experience is a fully conscious, happy, sane, and sober experience.
-It’s a balanced approach to your ongoing and devoted practice of living in the presence of God and actively engaging in a spiritual life, an experience you can easily cultivate and express as you go about your daily routine.
-It’s alive and spontaneous—an authentic experience.
+Get the most from your spiritual experiences by taking a balanced approach.
+A divine experience is a fully conscious, happy, sane, and sober experience of living in the presence of God and actively engaging in a spiritual life, an experience you can easily cultivate and express as you go about your daily routine.
+It’s alive, spontaneous, and authentic.

 The best and safest thing is to keep a balance in your life, acknowledge the great powers around us and in us.
 If you can do that, and live that way, you are really a wise man.